BillJr99/Ursinus-CS377-Fall2021/_pages/Activities/activity-nosql.md

         - What is the format of the data being stored in a NoSQL collection?
         - Do you think you could lookup relational data in a NoSQL collection?
 Why or why not?
         - How might a NoSQL collection make things easier when dealing with a web service that communicates JSON between the browser and the server?
+        - "How might a <strong>collection</strong> compare to a table, and what is a <strong>document</strong> in this model?"
+        - "Are collections typically normalized?
+How can you tell?"
+        - "What are the implications of denormalized, unstructured data stores?"
+        - "In the code example, what is the collection and what is the document?"
+        - "Which <strong>field</strong> do you think is indexed in the collection?"
+        - "Try inserting an additional document in the code example above, but with a different set of fields.
+Does it work?
+Based on this, do NoSQL collections have schemas?"

 tags:
   - nosql